JianJiaT/tp/docs/DeveloperGuide.md

 The total is $136.00
 ------------------------------------
 ```
-The user can view the expenses on 12 Decmber 2024 by typing `summarise /start 12-12-2024 /end 12-12-2024` and pressing enter.
+The user can view the expenses on 12 December 2024 by typing `summarise /start 12-12-2024 /end 12-12-2024` and pressing enter.
 The user should see the following:
 ```dtd
 ------------------------------------
 1. test1 $16.00 (Thursday, 12 December 2024)